hacdias/caddy-v1-service/README.md

 ```

 Notes:
+1. You **must** set the `-conf` flag to your Caddyfile.
-1. Notice that if you install the service with a name that is not the default's, you will need to specify it everytime you use one of the other commands using the flag `-name`.
+2. Notice that if you install the service with a name that is not the default's, you will need to specify it everytime you use one of the other commands using the flag `-name`.
-2. You can install the service with default Caddy flag values (e.g. -conf MyCaddyfile)
+3. You can install the service with default Caddy flag values (e.g. -conf MyCaddyfile)